vedelaar/docker-pawpow/nano-work-server/README.md

 The `nvidia` image uses [nvidia's OpenCL base image](https://hub.docker.com/r/nvidia/opencl/), the final image weights ~90Mb.
 It provides support for both CPU and GPU with [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) which should be installed on the host system.

+The docker-compose has an nginx container that adds cors headers so that Biome can use the server.

 ## Usage

+    docker-compose up -d

     docker run --rm -p 127.0.0.1:7000:7000/tcp pbuyle/nano-work-server --cpu-threads 4 --listen-address 0.0.0.0:7000